 Since 2009, when the insect was first found on eastern hemlock trees in Cascadilla Gorge, Cornell Botanic Gardens has been responding to the adelgid in our natural areas.
 Our holdings contain over 700 acres of hemlock-dominated forests, making control treatment for all sites and all trees unrealistic.
 Therefore, we developed a process to evaluate the conservation and educational value of the hemlock stands to guide our detection and control efforts.

-Hemlock woolly adelgid (HWA) has now been detected in 12 additional natural areas through annual surveys administered with the help of many dedicated volunteers.
+Hemlock woolly adelgid (HWA) has now been detected in 16 natural areas through annual surveys administered with the help of many dedicated volunteers.
 The best strategy for managing HWA is to find it early and respond quickly with targeted, individual tree chemical treatments, which are effective for 5-7 years.
 To date, our Natural Areas Stewards have treated over 2,600 trees.

 New York State Hemlock Initiative